-Tips on Taking Photos in Antarctica
+Tips on Taking Photographs in Antarctica

 Photography is a skill, like other skills such as karate, needlepoint, and being a Jedi master it requires practice and effort to get good at it.
-As you get good at it you will have a valuable skill that will repay you with a wonderful record of your life and travels.
+As you get good at it you will have a valuable skill that will repay you with a wonderful picture record of your life and travels.

 Practice Makes Perfect

-Modern cameras usually come with a built in exposure meter to measure the amount of light around and automatically apply the correct settings for a properly exposed picture.
-Many cameras will also tell you what these settings are in terms of the shutter speed and aperture, or "f-stop" and give you the option to adjust one or both of these settings.
+Modern cameras come with a built in exposure meter to measure the amount of light around and automatically apply the correct settings for a properly exposed picture.
+Most cameras will also tell you what these settings are in terms of the shutter speed and aperture, or "f-stop" and give you the option to adjust one or both of these settings.

 Many cameras have a button for exposure compensation that looks like this to allow you to still use the automatic exposure settings the camera applies but to consistently apply a correction factor that you set using this button to the automatically calculated exposure levels.
 It may even be possible to set your camera to automatically bracket exposures, so when you press the button it takes 3 or 5 pictures instead of just 1 at different exposures each side of the average value.